Andrew47/pipe-function/README.md

 A Pipe Function for Python
 ============================

-This code seeks to leverage partial functions to create a pipe function, where the user first inputs the data they would like to process (`args`) and then inputs a series of functions that they would like to apply to the data (`fcns`).
+This code seeks to leverage partial functions to create a pipe function, where the user first inputs the data they would like to process and then inputs a series of functions that they would like to apply to the data.

 The aim is to simplify syntax.
 Suppose we have functions `f`, `g` and `h` and we wish to apply them as follows `f(g(h(x)))`.
 Instead our `pipe` allows this to be written as `pipe(x)([f,g,h])`.